Stijnvhd/coding-challenge-data-gov-fintech/README.md

 | loan_to_income_ratio | Numeric | Ratio of loan amount to annual income |
 | payment_to_income_ratio | Numeric | Ratio of estimated monthly payment to monthly income |

-### Data Distribution

-- Overall repayment rate: approximately 75%
-- Loan amounts range from €1,000 to €100,000
-- Loan terms range from 12 to 60 months
-- Applications span from January 2020 to December 2022

 ### Important Notes

 1. This dataset only contains loans that were initially **approved** by loan officers; it does not include rejected applications